In this section

 Currently, there is no known way to prevent Kawasaki disease.

 Long-term outlook after having Kawasaki disease:

-About 80 percent of all children have a full recovery after Kawasaki disease resolves.
+With appropriate treatment, about 95 percent of all children have a full recovery after Kawasaki disease resolves.
 If an aneurysm is detected, echocardiograms will be repeated periodically, sometimes for several years after the illness.
 Some heart problems may not be evident right away, so it is important to keep follow-up appointments with your child's physician, even if your child is feeling well.

 As one of the busiest pediatric heart surgery centers in the country, our Herma Heart Institute performs hundreds more operations than any other program in the state.
 Learn more.

 Traveling with a sick child to a new city can be stressful.
 We can make your visit to our hospital as easy as possible.